Steve Burns: Music, film & television career

 Burns acted in the 2007 horror-comedy film Netherbeast Incorporated with Darrell Hammond and Dave Foley, playing the part of a vampire.
 In 2008, he played an astronaut in Christmas on Mars, a science fiction film from the Flaming Lips.
 In March 2012, he appeared in the YouTube comedy series The Professionals.

 He appeared in DeSales University's production of Amadeus as the title character in 2007 and also appeared in The Comedy of Errors.

 In late 2016, Burns released a children's album with Drozd, titled Foreverywhere under the name "STEVENSTEVEN".
 They released a video of the album's first song, "The Unicorn and Princess Rainbow".

 Burns made a guest appearance on Tim Kubart's 2018 children's album Building Blocks.

 Podcast

-In June 2025, it was announced that Burns would be starting up a podcast for adults called Alive.
+In June 2025, it was announced that Burns would be starting a podcast for adults called Alive.
+Produced in partnership with Lemonada Media, the weekly series premiered on September 17, 2025.

+The podcast is aimed at an adult audience, particularly those who grew up watching Burns on Blue's Clues, and focuses on reflective conversations about topics such as mental health, relationships, and broader questions about modern life.
+Burns has described the project as a continuation of the interactive and emotionally supportive tone of Blue's Clues, adapted for adulthood.

+Episodes typically feature one-on-one conversations with guests from a variety of backgrounds, including academics, creators, and public figures, with an emphasis on open dialogue and shared exploration of complex issues.
+The show has been characterized as “funny, tender, and just a little weird,” and structured around the idea of listening and engaging with the audience rather than presenting definitive answers.

+In 2026, Burns was nominated for an Ambie Award (Awards for Excellence in Audio) in the category of Best Podcast Host or Hosts for his work on the show.

 Personal life

 After residing in Williamsburg, Brooklyn, for much of his adult life, Burns told the New York Post in 2020 that he had been living mostly near the Catskill Mountains for the past four years.